garrandall/popular-music-data/tracks/it-s-a-new-day--part-1-----part-2--james-brown.md

 Come on!
-Can i get some help?
+Can I get some help?
-Can i get a witness?
+Can I get a witness?
-Can i get a witness?
+Can I get a witness?
 A witness over there?
 A witness over there?
 A witness, witness, witness, witness!
-Can i get a witness?
+Can I get a witness?
-Can i get a witness?
+Can I get a witness?
-Can i get a witness?
+Can I get a witness?
 Can?
-Can i get a witness?
+Can I get a witness?
 Hey yeah
 Yeah, yeah
 Yeah, yeah
 Yeah, yeah
 Ah!
 Ah!
-Can i get a witness?
+Can I get a witness?
 Ah, lord!
 Ah!
 Ah!